aalapk/TicketService/README.md

 Assumptions:

 1. In absence of persistent storage, the application doesn't support concurrent instances and multiple threads.
+All data is stored in memory and hence is flushed every time the application runs.
 2. The application employs a simple greedy logic for finding best seats for users.
 Seats are numbered sequentially, and a consecutive chunk of next available seats is chosen as best seats.
 Problem of finding 'best' seats in a venue is an NP-hard problem that would require optimizations and backtracking, and even then, is subjective.
 3. Hold timeout is configured as 45 seconds.
 It can be changed easily by altering a value in Venue.java (private final int holdTimeoutInSeconds = 45).
 Seat holds become invalid after 45 seconds and can't be reserved.
 Seats from expired holds become available.
 4. Number of seats in a venue is configured as 50.
 This can be changed easily in AppRunner.java (new Venue(50)).